 On September 13th, Los Angeles-area 3CSN coordinators Joanna Zimring-Towne and Kelan Koning had the great pleasure of experiencing the crispness of autumn as they journeyed far north to Feather River College for the first of six fall regional summits.
-BSILI 2019 team Joan Jarrett, Carlie McCarthy, and Michelle Petroelie, an incredible group of 35 other educators from as far away as Sacramento, and three regional coordinators from the Chancellor’s Office, meaningfully engaged in a day of community-building, learning, and sharing.
+BSILI 2019 team Joan Jarrett, Carlie McCarthy, and Michelle Petroelie, an incredible group of 35 students and educators from as far away as Sacramento, and three regional coordinators from the Chancellor’s Office, meaningfully engaged in a day of community-building, learning, and sharing.

 The rest of the day was dedicated to team time as participants completed praxis plans and linked up with another campus for peer review.
 This led to some excellent exchanges as participants were able to hear what others were doing to build community on their campuses.
 As the day ended, many were reluctant to leave, grateful to have gained new contacts and renewed commitment to the possibilities.
 We can’t wait to return in the Spring for more community, learning, and fun!

 See some of the fun and learning here: